-If you’re at a loss for how to entertain your little ones this summer look no further than your nearest Canal & River Trust waterway.
+If you’re at a loss for how to entertain your little ones this summer look no further than your nearest canal.
 Bring them down to the water and get them spotting some of the features that make our canals and rivers unique.

 Back when our canals and rivers were used to transport goods up and down the country there were thousands of mile markers to help boatmen and canal companies to work out how far each boat had travelled.
 Many of these mile markers can still be spotted up and down our network.